shapely/shapely/docs/manual.rst

   >>> point.y
   0.0

-Coordinates may also be sliced. `New in version 1.2.14`.
+Coordinates may also be sliced.

 .. code-block:: pycon